phodal/stepping/README.md

+# Stepping - write a dsl, run on any framework.

-# Stepping - a tools for code design, event storming, domain model generate.
+Stepping a tools for code design, event storming, domain model generate.

+Features:

+ - create ``architecture`` image by a DSL
+ - create Event Storming model by DSL
+ - generate Django & Angular 2 code by DSL
+ - create API & mock API by DSL

 Usage
 ---